2017 Camp information and registration now open!

 Counselors for all sessions are NIU students in the sciences or education who enjoy working with young people and having a great time with science.
 They assist with the sessions as well as lead science-related recreational activities.

-Unless otherwise noted in the camp description, the 2016 STEM camps listed above will be located on NIU's DeKalb Campus.
+Unless otherwise noted in the camp description, all STEM summer camps are located on NIU's DeKalb Campus.
 This allows campers to get a feel for campus life.
 Campers reside in double rooms on a secure floor in a residence hall with our counselors.
 They share the dorm and dining hall with campers from many of NIU's other summer programs.
 They hike to and from labs, just as they will in college.

 Most camp activities occur in laboratories in Faraday Hall, outdoors, and our STEM classroom.
 Davis Hall Observatory and other science facilities are also used.

-This summer we are headed back to NIU’s Lorado Taft Campus for two weeks, beginning July 5.
+This summer we are headed back to NIU’s Lorado Taft Campus.
 Named in honor of Lorado Taft, the former Artists’ colony has become the university’s 141-acre outdoor education and conference campus.
 Campers stay in bunkhouses and enjoy family style meals in the conference center dining hall.

 Note that the entire application and deposit needs to be in our possession for our evaluation before we can accept a camper for any session.

-For general questions about applications, please contract Sara Bosilovatz at firstname.lastname@example.org
+For general questions about applications forms, please contract Sara Finnigan at firstname.lastname@example.org

-Campership application forms may be requested by email.
+Campership application forms must requested by email.
 Contact Judith Dymond as early as possible at email@example.com.

 Cancelations prior to May 1, full refund, minus $30.00 processing fee.